intel/opencl-intercept-layer/docs/controls.md

 ##### `USMChecking` (bool)

-If set to a nonzero value, the Intercept Layer for OpenCL Applications will check for incorrect usage of Unified Shard Memory (USM) pointers.
+If set to a nonzero value, the Intercept Layer for OpenCL Applications will check for incorrect usage of Unified Shared Memory (USM) pointers.

 ##### `CLInfoLogging` (bool)